 Into the Rainforest

 Water is just part of the beauty around Iguazú Falls.
 The falls ecosystem is home to a variety of species.
 Plants.
 Mammals.
 Birds.
 Reptiles.
 Amphibians.
 Some species are found nowhere else in the world.

 black capuchin monkey

 Beware of the coatis!
-They can easily bite your hand when they try to grab your food.
+They can bite your hand when they try to grab your food.

-As I walked through the rainforest, I saw tall palm trees and even taller rosewoods.
-Papaya fruit hung from small trees under huge leaves.
+I saw tall palm trees and rosewoods.
+Papaya fruit hung from small trees.

 Blue morpho butterflies fluttered through the air.
-I also caught a glimpse of a toucan in flight and monkeys in the trees.
+I also saw a toucan in flight and monkeys in the trees.
 I got a good view of a young caiman.
-Raccoon-like coatis seemed to be everywhere!
+And coatis seemed to be everywhere!
 I kept an eye out for jaguars.
 They live here, too.